Skip to main content

 Civil and Environmental Engineering

-Role: The student will primarily assist with data review and organization.
-Tasks will include downloading survey data weekly, reviewing data with R scripts (statistical programming language), documenting issues or errors in data, and testing survey coding using SurveyCTO.
-Training will be provided on SurveyCTO and R statistical programming language.
-The student will also have the opportunity to learn and assist with sample organization and molecular techniques (DNA extraction, PCR, sequencing and library preparation).
-The student will be invited to participate in weekly lab meetings.
+Role: The student will primarily assist with DNA extractions and qPCR as well as data review and organization.
+Tasks will include molecular biology protocols, R scripts (statistical programming language), documenting issues or errors in data, and organizing samples.
+Training will be provided on molecular assays and R statistical programming language.
+The student will be invited to participate in weekly lab meetings and expected to present each semester.

 Qualifications: basic skills in R statistical programming language, wet lab knowledge a bonus, interest in global health and infectious disease

-Day-to-day supervisor for this project: Kendra Dhamer, Post-Doc
+Day-to-day supervisor for this project: Kendra Dahmer, Post-Doc

 Hours: 6-8 hrs